itaibenamram/player-generator/README.md

 ## Welcome to Player Generator :information_desk_person:

-Player Generator aims to be an extensive generator that will help you create player data with ease for use in Apps / board game / video games or whatever comes to mind.
+Player Generator aims to be an extensive generator that will help you create player data with ease for use in Apps / board games / database testing or whatever comes to mind.

 ### Why was the player generator created?

 Although there are numerous types of generators on the internet I wanted to create a versatile generator that can generate a big amount of data for a website I am building (to test it's database).

-I Started to put together the generator that I hope to turn into an api (but that's still far away).
+I Started to put together the generator that I hope to turn into an API (but that's still far away).

 ### Current features :rocket::

 - Name generator - create as many unique names as you'd like and export them to a .csv file.
-- Command line arguments - define the type of generator you want using the commandline
+- Command line arguments - define the type of generator you want using the command-line
 - General Basketball player - creates a player with the following properties:
   - name, gender, team, age, height, weight, games_played
 - Generated data into `.csv`.